rahulbamniya20/Netflix-Clone/README.md

 ## Deployment 🚀

-The front end of this website is graciously hosted on Netlify, enabling a smooth and accessible user experience worldwide.
+The front end of this website is graciously hosted on Vercel, enabling a smooth and accessible user experience worldwide.

 ## Getting Started 🛠